OxfordRSE/website/content/_index.md

 Institute](https://www.software.ac.uk) or the [UK Research Software Engineers Association](http://rse.ac.uk).

+Check out our [posts](/projects/RSE/posts/) for our latest news and tech blog.

-If you have any questions, please do get in touch at <rse@cs.ox.ac.uk>
+If you have any questions, please do get in touch at <rse@cs.ox.ac.uk>.